 Cataract Surgery, Complex Lens Disorders & Iris Repair in Singapore

-Dr Khng is experienced in complex cataract surgical techniques, having completed overseas clinical fellowships in the US in complex lens surgery and iris repair.
+EyeWise Vision Clinic’s eye specialist, Dr Khng, is skilled in complex cataract surgical methods, having completed overseas clinical fellowships in the US in complex lens surgery and iris repair.

 What is Cataract?

 A cataract is a term specialists use to refer to any clouding of the normally clear human natural crystalline lens.
 This can occur as a result of normal ageing or may be accelerated by some medical illnesses such as diabetes.
 Other types of damage to the lens from trauma, eye inflammation (iritis and uveitis), or certain drugs taken for other illnesses (corticosteroids) may also cause cataracts to form.
 The appearance of different types of cataracts is shown in these photos.

 The three types of cataracts commonly identified by eye specialists are as follows:

 - Nuclear cataracts: This occurs at the centre of the lens.

 - Posterior subcapsular cataracts: These form at the back of the lens and can be caused by prolonged steroid use or diabetes.

 - Cortical cataracts: These start from the edges of the lens before progressing towards the centre.